 Thank you.
-Happy reading!
+Happy reading

-For more poetry: click here to hear Magical Whispers
+If you like poetry: click here to hear Magical Whispers

 Have you checked my latest release? – Slivers: Chiseled Poetry